OsmanAktemur/Chameleon/README.md

 # Chameleon
-This pckages helps to mange real-time config / feature toggles for MongoDB
+This pckage helps to mange real-time config / feature toggles for MongoDB
+Note: This package need MondoGb 3.6+ for work with change streams.
+See details https://docs.mongodb.com/manual/changeStreams/